Lepton Flavor Violating Higgs Decays in a Minimal Doublet Left-Right Symmetric Model with an Inverse Seesaw: Introduction

-The paper is organized as follows, in Section \ref{sec:Model} we review the DLRSM model, analyzing the gauge and scalar sectors.Following, the ISS is analyzed and the interactions of Yukawa sector are derived in Section \ref{sec:ISS}.
+The paper is organized as follows, in Section \ref{sec:Model} we review the DLRSM model, analyzing the gauge and scalar sectors.
+Following, the ISS is analyzed and the interactions of Yukawa sector are derived in Section \ref{sec:ISS}.
 In Section \ref{sec:LFVHD}, we study the LFVHD at one loop.
 We proceed to do a numerical analysis of the parameter space of the model and its impact over LFVHD in the Section \ref{sec:Numerical-Analysis}.
 We conclude in Section \ref{sec:Conclusions}.
-Also, we add two appendix to provide Feynman rules in Appendix \ref{sec:Feynman-Rules} and one loop form factors in Appendix \ref{sec:One-loop}.
+Also, we add four Appendix to provide diagonalization of neutral gauge boson in Appendix \ref{sec:Gauge_diagonalization}.
+Feynman rules are given in Appendix \ref{sec:Gauge_diagonalization} and one loop form factors for LFV Higgs decays are given in Appendix \ref{sec:One-loop}.